reg-viz/reg-suit/packages/reg-publish-gcs-plugin/README.md

 ```

 ## Authorizing GCP
-This plugin to be authorized using GCP's [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
+This plugin has to be authorized using GCP's [Application Default Credentials](https://cloud.google.com/docs/authentication/production).

-If you run this plugin in your CI service, it to be recommended to create an Service Account.
+If you run this plugin in your CI service, it's recommended to create a Service Account.
 Visit https://cloud.google.com/iam/docs/creating-managing-service-accounts to see more details.

 ## Configure